primer/view_components/docs/content/components/iconbutton.md

 ## Accessibility

-IconButton requires a `label` which will set the element's `aria-label`, providing assistive technologies with an accessible label.
+IconButton requires an `aria-label`, which will provide assistive technologies with an accessible label.

 ## Examples